orhaimwerthaim/AOS-WebAPI/docs/version2/SDL_documentation.md

 variable: int discrete -1
 ```

-State variables are defined as follows (referring them for initialization is by 'state.<var name>'):
+State variables are defined as follows (referring them for initialization is by 'state.<var name>'):</br>
 ```
 state_variable: <type> <name>
 code: